-where δ vector contains the parameters of the trajectory, the qmin,qmax etc. vectors are the minimal and maximal joint values, velocities and accelerations respectively.
+where δ vector contains the parameters of the trajectory and the qmin,qmax, etc. vectors are the minimal and maximal joint values, velocities and accelerations, respectively.
 By using equality constraints, the initial (q0) and final (qf) conditions can be taken into consideration.
-The initial and the final velocities and accelerations are chosen to be zero.
+The initial and final velocities and accelerations are selected as zero.

-The optimization problem in (21) was solved in MATLAB by using the fmincon function with the Interior-point method as its solver algorithm.
+The optimisation problem in (21) was solved in MATLAB using the fmincon function with the interior-point method as the solving algorithm.

-Trajectory parametrization
+Trajectory parametrisation

-The form of the applied trajectories can be chosen as finite Fourier series.
-The definitions of the parametrization for the joint variables and their first- and second-order derivatives are the following [15]:
+The form of the applied trajectories can be selected from the finite Fourier series.
+The definitions of the parametrisation for the joint variables and their first- and second-order derivatives are the following [15]: